Former Ballon d'Or winner dating German model: He is 38 years older than her

 Legit.ng reported that Portuguese legend Luis Figo split from his wife Helen Svedin after 24 years of marriage and three children together.

-There has yet to be a reason for the separation, but it has been confirmed that they no longer live together, with the footballer moving out of their family home.
+There has yet to be a reported reason for the separation, but it has been confirmed that they no longer live together, and the footballer moved out of their family home.

 PAY ATTENTION: Сheck out news that is picked exactly for YOU ➡️ find the “Recommended for you” block on the home page and enjoy!